Princy-5/VSDSquadron-Mini-Internship/README.md

 SLL r15, r1, r2

 Upload the 32-bit pattern on Github"

+**About RISC-V Instruction Type**

- RISC-V, as an open standard instruction set architecture (ISA), categorizes its instructions into several types based on their formats and intended operations.
+ RISC-V, is an open standard instruction set architecture (ISA), categorizes its instructions into several types based on their formats and intended operations.
 These primary RISC-V instruction types are:

 1. **R-type (Register-type)**:
    - These instructions operate on registers and typically involve arithmetic or logical operations between two source registers, storing the result in a destination register.